Oakdale station: History

 Oakdale station was originally built as a depot by the South Side Railroad of Long Island in 1868, and was larger than most SSRRLI depots.
 It was razed in 1890 and a second station built in December of that year.
 Legend has it that the station was rebuilt in order to be suitable for guests arriving at the wedding of Consuelo Vanderbilt.
 As a result, the station is often referred to as "the wedding station."
 On December 10, 1994, the station lived up to its given nickname by hosting an actual wedding in front of the fireplace in the waiting room.
 Oakdale station also included carriage stables and a freight house that was active until the 1970s.
 This freight house now serves a storage facility for the Long Island Rail Road.
 The carriage stables were demolished at some point.
 High-level platforms were added in the late-1990s.

-Station layout

-The station has two high-level side platforms, each four cars long.